-As early as the end of the 19th century there have been complaints that it would be too difficult for Dutch businesses to raise sufficient equity capital themselves, especially for small and medium-sized businesses.
+As early as the end of the 19th century there have been complaints that it would be too difficult for Dutch businesses to raise sufficient equity, especially for small and medium-sized businesses.
 Initiatives to address this issue have always had relatively little effect, whether they were a partnership of the major banks during the 1880s-1890s or government initiatives during the 1930s and after World War II.
 Banks, including the business and commercial banks that were more common at the time, made little or no effort to provide venture capital.
-The public market (the stock exchange) was also unable to provide sufficient equity capital.
-The Parellelmarkt, for smaller companies, was founded in 1985, but it failed to change the situation, even though there was a great need for capital augmentation in the Dutch business community.
+The public market (the stock exchange) was also unable to provide sufficient equity.
+The Parellelmarkt, for smaller companies, was founded in 1985, but it failed to turn the tide, even though there was a great need for capital augmentation in the Dutch business community.
 Exceptions included the Nederlandse Participatiemaatschappij (NPM), which was founded in 1948, and the Regional Development Companies (ROMs) established by the government in the 1970s.

-The PPM scheme ensured that the number of private equity firms and invested capital increased rapidly.
+The PPM scheme ensured that the number of private equity and venture capital firms and invested capital increased rapidly.
 For example, in 1991, 6 times more capital was made available for buyouts than in 1984, barely 7 years earlier.
 However, with a total amount of NLG 255 million in funding in 1991, this was still a modest form of funding for the business sector.
 But right from the start, there was a need for professionalization and sharing of knowledge.
-So in 1985, NVP started with specialised training meetings, and then in 1989, a fully-fledged NVP training programme was established.
+So in 1985, NVP started with specialised trainings, and then in 1989, a full NVP training program was established.
 In 1986, NVP published its first code of conduct.
 In the early 1990s, the general public also became more familiar with private equity.
 Large companies increasingly realised that it is better for a company to focus on what it is really good at, instead of bringing together as many different divisions as possible in order to weather cyclical fluctuations.
 The divisions of large companies that did not fit in (anymore) with core activities were divested and, in many cases, bought by private equity firms to be converted into independent specialist companies.